open-AIMS/ereefs-documentation/README.md

 }
 ```

-**JJ: This chart disagrees with the message-flow diagram. message-flow seems to suggest that it is JobTerminator
-that posts to the job-complete topic.
-However this chart shows TaskHandlerController being the one to change
-MongoDB once all tasks are finished (See the bottom of the chart).
-Maybe the message-flow diagram should be
-changed to show TaskHandlerController being the one to change MongoDB**

 #### <a name="extraction-request"></a>Extraction-Request
 The `ExtractionRequest` is the entity holding information about a data extraction request submitted by a user in the
 `ExtractionTool`.  **JJ: it triggers a job to be created?
 I assume so because "EXTRACTION_REQUEST" is a possible value of the `triggeredBy` of a `Job`.**